Thanuja2208/thanuproject/README.md

-ATM Interface Using Python
+# 🏧 ATM Interface Using Python

-This project is created as part of my internship task at Brainwave Matrix Solutions.
+This project was created as part of my internship task at *Brainwave Matrix Solutions*.
+It is a simple **ATM interface program** that allows users to perform basic banking operations after PIN authentication.

 ---

-💻 Project Description
+# 💻 Project Description

 This is a simple ATM interface system built using Python.
 It includes functionalities such as: